Go to Reviews.org US Edition

 Now that’s a mighty task for your first day of streaming but we’re housebound at the moment so it doesn’t just seem doable, those are rookie numbers.
 If you absolutely must, you can probably split this one up into two days but that would be a coward’s move.

-In response to the COVID-19 outbreak, Disney dropped Frozen 2 early on its shiny new streaming service.
-Whether you’ve got kids or not, you might as well take advantage of the free trial by bingeing some of the latest flicks from the studio.
+Early 2020, Disney dropped Frozen 2 early on its shiny new streaming service.
+Whether you’ve got kids or not, you might as well take advantage of the service by bingeing some of the latest flicks from the studio.

-Speaking of, the 2019 remake of The Lion King is also streaming if you missed it at the movies.
+Speaking of, the 2019 remake of The Lion King and Pixar's Onward are also streaming if you missed them at the movies.

 Even if you aren’t able to go outside, you can still take a trip down memory lane and remember what it was like with the outstanding documentary Free Solo.
 This rock-climbing doco isn’t just “good for Disney Plus,” it’s genuinely one of the most thrilling documentaries we’ve ever seen and it could offer some much-needed fitness inspiration while you’re in quarantine.